-Cheltenham Minster also is known as St Mary’s Church is located just off the high street.
-The Minster is the only surviving medieval building in Cheltenham, it has been in continuous use for 850 years except when closed for repairs.
+We also know Cheltenham Minster as St Mary’s Church is located just off the high street.
+The Minster is the only surviving medieval building in Cheltenham; it has been in continuous use for 850 years, unless it’s closed for repairs.

-It is believed to have replaced a Saxon church erected on this site in the 8th century.
-In the Domesday Book, the church and its land (the rectory) were recorded as belonging to William the Conqueror’s chancellor, Regenbald also known as Reinbald, who then bequeathed it to Cirencester Abbey.
+They believe it to have replaced a Saxon church erected on this site in the 8th century.
+In the Domesday Book, the church and its land (the rectory) were recorded as belonging to William the Conqueror’s chancellor, Regenbald, also known as Reinbald, who then bequeathed it to Cirencester Abbey.

 Mariners Church Gloucester

-The Mariners Church in Gloucester Docks opened in 1849, The eye-catching Church of England chapel was frequented by seamen from many nations.
+Seamen from many nations frequented the Mariners Church in Gloucester Docks which opened in 1849.
 In its first 5 years, 2,000 copies of the Bible were distributed.

-The Mariners was built predominantly for the workers in the dockyard and crews of boats that had moored nearby.
+They built the Mariners Church predominantly for the workers in the dockyard and crews of boats that had moored nearby.
 It has always welcomed all residents of Gloucester.
 Today, it is still a draw to people who come from far and wide to visit while exploring the historic docks.

 St Mary de Crypt Gloucester

-The St Mary de Crypt Church is located in the city centre on Southgate Street, next to Greyfriars Priory Ruins.
-St Mary de Crypt is an Anglican Church, that has a history dating back to 1140.
-In the 12 century, it was known as The Church of the Blessed Mary within Southgate.
+The St Mary de Crypt Church is in the city centre on Southgate Street, next to Greyfriars Priory Ruins.
+St Mary de Crypt is an Anglican Church that has a history dating back to 1140.
+In the 12 century, they knew it as The Church of the Blessed Mary within Southgate.